-Gluten Free Guide to Fast Food Chains
+Gluten Free Guide to Fast Food & Fast Casual Chains

-While the primary focus of this website is locally owned restaurants that make gluten free dining easier (and incredibly delicious!), I recognize we all travel from time to time where fast food and chain restaurants may be all we have access to.
+While the primary focus of this website is locally owned restaurants that make gluten free dining easier (and incredibly delicious!), I recognize we all travel from time to time where fast food and fast casual chain restaurants may be all we have access to.
 So here’s some tips on where to eat (and where not to eat).

-Note, I have not yet had gluten free meals at all of these restaurants and as with any place mentioned on this website, if the restaurant is not dedicated gluten free, it may not be safe for those of you with celiac or extra gluten sensitivity.
+Note, I have not yet had gluten free meals at all of these restaurants and as with any place mentioned on this website, if the restaurant is not dedicated gluten free, it may not be safe for those of you with celiac or extreme gluten sensitivity.

 Burgerville

 Ok, I couldn’t not start out this post without mentioning the best local fast food joint for gluten free dining in the Oregon area - Burgerville.
-Their fries are gluten free and they have wonderful rotating seasonal flavors like rosemary.
-The offer a gluten free bun for their burgers and usually at least one seasonal burger offering there in addition to their classics.
-Burgerville likes to incorporate some local flavor in their food, so you’ll find them using local Tillamook cheese on burgers, local marionberries or coffee in shakes, and more.
-If travelling through Oregon and needing a quick fast food stop that’s gluten free, Burgerville is definitely the top choice!
+Their fries are gluten free and they have wonderful rotating seasonal flavors like rosemary and truffle parmesan.
+They offer a gluten free bun for their burgers and usually at least one seasonal burger offering there in addition to their classics.

 In-n-Out

-While they do not have gluten free buns, you can order any burger lettuce wrapped, or just in a box.
+While In-N-Out does not have gluten free buns, you can order any burger lettuce wrapped, or just in a box.
 Their off menu “Flying Dutchman” for example is just burger patties and cheese.
-And only their fresh potatoes, completely free of gluten, land in their fryer.
-This is also a chain I love to support as they pay their employees well and their prices are still very reasonable for the quality.
+Order any burger “protein style” to get a lettuce wrap.

 Five Guys